OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-B/Lab-B03.md

 ![Add a client application](../Assets/03-003-AppRegistrationUpdate-3.png)

-### Exercise 2: Create the Teams application package
+### Exercise 2: Update the Teams application package

 Microsoft Teams applications don't run "inside" of Microsoft Teams, they just appear in the Teams user interface.
 A tab in Teams is just a web page, which could be hosted anywhere as long as the Teams client can reach it.